angrybacon/doomsday-wiki/markdown/articles/2022/09/15/2022-review.md

 piles.
 Some piles like those using :card[Brainstorm] can be mimicked without the need for Ideas.

-Let's take a look at this example from the Brainstorm chapter of the wiki:
+Let's take a look at this example from the [Brainstorm chapter](/meandeck/brainstorm) of the Wiki:

 > {U} + Brainstorm + X